Nine Students Drew GenAI. None Drew the People Behind It

 • Make iteration visible: surface drafting and revision steps so the process stops reading as a black box.
 (High impact, medium effort)

-• Design for visible authorship in brainstorming tools: keep a visible line between “your seed” and “AI’s expansion,” since ownership anxiety, not usefulness, is what keeps AI out of early ideation.
+• Design for visible authorship in brainstorming tools: keep a visible line between “your seed” and “AI’s expansion.”
+Ownership anxiety, not usefulness, is what keeps AI out of the highest-value stage of the writing process, and solving it is how a writing-tool vendor unlocks adoption earlier in the workflow, not just at the polish stage.
 (High impact, medium effort)

 The limits of this mental model